1. Examples

 • The ending paragraph of your cover letter (conclusion and call-to-action)

-It is tempting for a part time employee to tell their future employer how good they are at the job by listing the responsibilities of the cover letter without detailing any specific experience.
-There is no place for phrases such as ‘I am a great communicator’ or ‘I am proficient at Excel.’
-Tell them about the impact of your influencing skills or which project you supported with your Excel skills.
+It is tempting for a part time employee to tell their future employer how good they are at the job by listing the responsibilities in the cover letter without detailing any specific experience.
+But this is no place for unhelpful phrases such as ‘I am a great communicator’ or ‘I am proficient at Excel.’
+Tell them about the impact of your influencing skills or which project you helped succeed using Excel skills.
 Offer context where possible and quantify your accomplishments.

 The core purpose of a part-time job cover letter is to outline your motivations for taking the role.
 You might not have a lot of relevant experience, so displaying a thirst for learning is vital.
 In addition, if the employer understands where the job fits in the big scheme of your career, they will know that you will put in that extra effort.

-Our comprehensive cover letter guide shares more advice around the more functional aspects of a cover letter format – with ideas about font style and size along with other visual considerations.
-Check out the adaptable cover letter example below:
+Our comprehensive cover letter guide shares more detailed advice on how to write and format a cover letter, including ideas about font style and size along with other visual considerations.

 Adaptable cover letter example